The Community Trigger

 Feedback on the use of the Community Trigger

-During 2019, a total of 18 Community Triggers were raised.
-Twelve did not meet the threshold and three were withdrawn.
-In one case, a party moved away and two decisions (on recent applications) were pending at the end of the year.
+During 2021, a total of 52 Community Triggers applications were received.
+Of those, 42 did not meet the threshold, while two proceeded to a full case review.
+Five were withdrawn, cancelled or listed for no further action, and three decisions (on recent applications) were pending at the end of the year.

-Of those that did not meet the threshold, four were raised in Tipton, three were raised in West Bromwich and two were raised in Smethwick; Oldbury and Rowley Regis had one such application each.
+Of those that did not meet the threshold, seven were raised in Tipton and Rowley Regis, five were raised in West Bromwich, two were received in Smethwick, 10 were raised in Oldbury and 11 in Wednesbury.
+Those that met the threshold were received in the West Bromwich and Rowley Regis areas.